Australia, New Zealand seek history in T20 World Cup final

 The Kiwis though have suffered an injury blow after wicketkeeper Devon Conway was ruled out following a broken hand when he punched his bat on his dismissal in the semi-final.

-"I am sure there will be a bigger outpour of emotion if we manage to get across the line," he said.

-Sunday’s clash will bring back memories of the 2015 50-over final when Australia beat New Zealand by seven wickets to clinch their fifth ODI World Cup.
+Tim Seifert is set to take over the wicketkeeping duties from Conway who made 129 runs at the event with an average of just over 32.

+"Obviously the loss of Devon is a big one.
+He’s been a big part of all formats for us.
+It’s a disappointing and really freak thing to happen," admitted Williamson.

-Aaron Finch’s Australians beat title favourites Pakistan by five wickets in the second semi-final.
+Aaron Finch’s Australians, who have won the 50-over World Cup five times, beat title favourites Pakistan by five wickets in the second semi-final.

-"They’ve got a bunch of guys who are real match winners," said Stead.

-"And we’re going to have to make sure that our planning, out scouting is right on point and we’ve got really clear plans for their players because they can like rip a game open pretty quickly."

 Australia were in trouble at 96-5 while chasing 177 on Thursday when Marcus Stoinis (40) and Matthew Wade (41) put on an unbeaten partnership of 82 and win by an over to spare.